arn-ob/typeorm-next.js/README.md

 - if you will need auth, you will not be able to use middleware for that - middleware is retarted comparing to other parts of next.js
 - Bonus: Some Mantine + Tailwind CSS

-You can do netter than that?
+You can do better than that?
+Great!
 Please create PR, let's make it easier for people.